Resizing, repositioning, rotating, and flipping slide objects in Captivate

 Using the Flip Horizontal and Flip Vertical buttons

-Select the slide object you want to flip.
-Then, on the Options tab, click the Flip Horizontal button to flip the object sideways.
-You can also click the Flip Vertical button to flip the object upside down.
+To flip a slide object, select it.
+Then, on the Options tab, click Flip Horizontal to flip the object sideways or click Flip Vertical flip the object upside down.

 Using the resize handle